License to operate - why tobacco needs to embrace better regulation

-More specifically, there must be an expectation and a sense of urgency from anyone holding a licence to proactively work with authorities.
+More specifically, there must be an expectation and a sense of urgency from anyone holding a license to proactively work with authorities.
 License holders have a big role to play when it comes to preventing illicit trade, and they are also the ones who have the right to expect the same level of compliance from their business partners.
-This has been the way we operate at PMI—doing what is legal is not enough for us; we must do what is right, and practical.
+This has been the way PMI operates.

 We believe that proportionate licensing regimes help further the goal of doing what is right.
 For example, the scope of a licensing scheme for machinery should be carefully tailored, as cigarette-producing machines have up to 20,000 parts; it is simply not feasible to require a license for every individual part.

-We are not alone in calling for this type of licencing regime.
+PMI is not alone in calling for this type of licensing regime.
 For starters, it’s an article in the recently adopted WHO FCTC Protocol to Eliminate Illicit Trade in Tobacco Products.
 It was a subject consulted on by the UK’s Customs agency, HMRC, in 2016 with a conclusion that a licensing scheme for tobacco manufacturing machinery should only cover machinery.
 This point ended up being reflected in the legislation The Tobacco Products Manufacturing Machinery (Licensing Scheme) Regulations 2018 which came into force in the UK in 2018.

-For more details on why we believe licensing is an important tool in fighting the illicit trade and how we believe it should be implemented, please read our corresponding position paper.
+For more details on why PMI believes licensing is an important tool in fighting the illicit trade and how we believe it should be implemented, please read our corresponding position paper.